christianaao/gibberish-detector-spike/README.md

 # Testing Gibberish Detectors
 This project tests different gibberish detector libraries against a set of queries.<br /><br />
-For more information on any of these libraries, please see the source code in the References section below
+For more information on any of these libraries, please cheeck their individual documentations and/or source code linked in the References section below

 ## What Each File Does